 Dear Friends, Clients, Business Associates and Neighbors,

-October marks the fifty-eighth edition of Eco Lifestyle and Home Newsletter produced by Kachina Mountain Realty.
+October marks the 78th edition of of Eco Lifestyle and Home Newsletter produced by Kachina Mountain Realty.
 We offer Real Estate & Lifestyle news in the email newsletter covering Santa Fe, Taos County and beyond.

 In this edition, we offer the following: